mmosko/ccnpy/README.md

 # FLIC Manifests

-A FLIC manifest is a way or organizing hash pointers to hash-named data objects.
+A FLIC manifest is a way of organizing hash pointers to hash-named data objects.

 Terminology:
 * Data Object: A CCNx nameless Content Object that usually only has Payload.
 It might also have an ExpiryTime to